Camfisch-03/Sure2020-DropdownSystem/README.md

 .ino ardiono ide files for the code of the Teensy 4.0

-.java for java files (which will probably be changed to .py python file later)
+.java for java files

+.py and .ipynb for python files of various miscellaneous systems